-Using the search formulas ((Topic = artificial intelligence)AND (Topic = radiotherapy)AND (Language = English), We searched the Web of Science Core Collection (WoSCC) database for the period from January 01, 2003 to December 31, 2023.
+Using the search formulas ((Topic = artificial intelligence) AND (Topic = radiotherapy) AND (Language = English), We searched the Web of Science Core Collection (WoSCC) database for the period from January 01, 2003 to December 31, 2023.
 The “Articles” and “Review” document types were selected (Figure 1).
+Clarivate Analytics is the owner and operator of the multidisciplinary Web of Science (WOS) database.
+This database is regarded as one of the biggest and most reliable sources of scholarly information in the entire globe.
+The WOS platform, which covers almost 1.9 billion searchable cited references from over 171 million documents, is an effective tool for data analysis and document retrieval.